ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: flex_fir_antialias_filter_type

     The NI 5922 flexible-resolution digitizer uses an onboard FIR lowpass antialias filter.
-    Use this attribute to select from several types of filters to achieve desired filtering characteristics.
+    Use this property to select from several types of filters to achieve desired filtering characteristics.